occrp/investigativedashboard.org/index.md

       title="Organized Crime and Corruption Reporting Project"
     >OCCRP</a>,
-    a not-for-profit investigative reporting platform for a worldwide network of independent media centers and journalists
+    a not-for-profit investigative reporting platform for a worldwide network of independent media centers and journalists.
   </p>

   <p class="lh-copy">